jlasquetyreyes/atlas-assistant/README.md

 The web app is here: https://atlas-prototype-f89b0.web.app

-The demonstration video is here:
+The demo video is here: https://www.youtube.com/watch?v=YTaImSCDooI

-The explanation video is here:
+The explanation video is here: https://www.youtube.com/watch?v=TnGnBp3YKJk

 The sample Notion document is here: https://www.notion.so/Jeremiah-Atlas-Edit-Weekly-Proposal-for-Agent-Launch-Week-of-2025-03-10-231aacd47a478086b616ca880113c6a6